Portland History & Hauntings

 Let's get started!

 All that history gives the ghosts and ghouls plenty of time to take hold!
 As legend has it, Nina was employed by the Merchant Hotel and fell down an elevator shaft, one of the first hydraulic elevators in the modernizing city.
-Her spirit tenaciously clings to the location, and the reports of the "woman in black" continued after OTB became a tenant.
+Her spirit tenaciously clings to the location, and the reports of the "woman in black" persist to this day.

 So, if you're looking for a combo of ghost hunting, good pizza and beer, and a trip into the nefarious history and dark places below OTB, make reservations here.

 Unfortunately, Henry and Georgiana wouldn't get to enjoy their fabulous home for long; they died shortly after construction was finished.
-Some say they never left.
-Visitors and staff have reported portraits moving on the walls and hearing disembodied voices and footsteps when the house is supposed to be empty.
+Many believe they never truly left.
+Visitors and staff have reported moving portraits, phantom footsteps, and disembodied voices echoing through the halls.
+Tour guides even claim to see Henry and Georgiana walking together at dawn, perhaps reliving the joy of their short-lived dream home.

 There are many reported supernatural occurrences at the White Eagle.
 Two apparitions have become so familiar that they have names, Sam and Rose.
 Sources disagree as to who Rose may have been - someone held captive in the basement?
 A worker murdered and discovered by her lover?
 The answer to Rose's identity is unclear, but her presence can be seen wandering the hotel's hall, a mysterious weeping shadow.